-Tai Chi ( pronounced tie chee) Chuan was created by the Chen family of the Honan province and has been passed down from generation to generation for over 600 years.
+Chen style Tai-Chi ( pronounced tie chee) was created by the Chen family of the Honan province and has been passed down from generation to generation for over 600 years.

 The foundation of Chen Tai Chi Chuan theory on tai chi yin and yang principle means it can be active or passive solid or void.
 The chen sa chin (silk-cocoon energy) of Chen tai chi circles around the body’s meridian like latitudes around the globe.
 The circulation of chi blends with the open and closed, substantial yet insubstantial chin (inner energy), and is like the longitudes of the globe.